 In July 2016, he concluded an eight-year bad faith denial lawsuit against AIG, having defeated the company’s motion for summary judgment on the claim of unfair insurance practices.
-“While the delay and bias in the case were extreme, we were pleased with the outcome made possible by a new judge.
+“While the delay in the case was extreme, we were pleased with the outcome made possible by a new judge.
 Under no circumstances may an insurance company delay a coverage determination for more than four years on the exact type of claim a $5 million EPLI policy was written to cover, without waiving defenses to the claim."

 The same year, he obtained judgment on behalf of a maritime inventor on all seven counts of an intellectual property, unfair trade practices, and trademark infringement case against Lewmar, Inc., one of the world's largest manufacturers of marine equipment and accessories.
 His client had invented a revolutionary one-handed sailing winch handle, which won international awards for its ingenuity and quality.
-It was almost immediately copied by a corporate partner and other competitors.
-The case spanned seven years, again demonstrating Mr. Bagnell's dedication to his client's interests. https://www.sailingworld.com/gear/composite-onetouch-winch-handle-dax-labs
+It was almost immediately copied by a corporate partner and other competitors. https://www.sailingworld.com/gear/composite-onetouch-winch-handle-dax-labs

 Jeff has obtained precedent-setting decisions in many other areas of practice including wrongful discharge, the Family and Medical Leave Act, spoliation of electronic evidence, and E-discovery.
 Among other many successful results for clients, with attorney Scott Lucas he obtained a $17.4 million arbitration award in December 2012 on behalf of five former executives of a public life sciences company, who were denied certain change in control benefits following a merger in November 2008.